Orange County Council

 • 12pm: Wood Badge Beading & Reunion at the Main Stage

 We have some amazing Food Trucks with us all day.
 They will be located on the road, behind the Solar Awnings near Kennedy Meadows.
 The vendors are sharing their proceeds with us, so let’s chow!
-Trucks include:
+2023 Trucks included:

 Yes, we recommend everyone bring their own water bottle to refill and rehydrate.
 In addition to refill stops, we will also have water and other goodies for sale at the Food Trucks and in the Outpost.

 No, this is not a ‘drop off’ event.
-This is a family event.
+This is a family or unit event.
 Every youth attending must be accompanied by an adult.

 Booth & Scouter FAQ